pottendo/pottendo-SK64-network/README_network.md

 * **NET_MODEM_DEFAULT_BAUDRATE**: The modem emulation baud rate may be changed in a terminal program like CCGMS by using the command `atb`.
 But you can also configure your favourite baud rate by adding a line with this parameter like this: `NET_MODEM_DEFAULT_BAUDRATE "4800"`.
 Possible values are 300, 1200, 2400, 4800, 9600.
 Default value: "1200"

-* **NET_SKTPHOST_NAME**: To use the SKTP browser it needs to know which external SKTP server to connect to.
-Provide an SKTP server address like in this example: `NET_SKTPHOST_NAME "example.com"`.
+* **NET_SKTPHOST_NAME**: To use the SKTP browser it needs to know the SKTP server's hostname to connect to.
+Provide an SKTP server address, for example the following demo instance: `NET_SKTPHOST_NAME "sktpdemo.cafeobskur.de"`.
 Default value: none

 * **NET_SKTPHOST_PORT**: If you have specified an SKTP host (see above) you may also provide a port number (only needed if this should differ from 80).
 For example, the line `NET_SKTPHOST_PORT "443"` will enforce HTTPS access.
 Default: "80"